 C. J. Mahaney caught my attention on his very first page, "So let me make this clear at the outset: I'm a proud man pursuing humility by the grace of God.
-I don't write as an authority on humility; I write as a fellow pilgrim walking with you on the path set for us by our humble Savior."[2]
+I don't write as an authority on humility; I write as a fellow pilgrim walking with you on the path set for us by our humble Savior."4

 Why that statement gripped me so was because in the preface to the book I learned this about Mahaney.
 After 27 years of serving as senior pastor of a church, Mahaney, at the age of 51 and in the prime of his life and ministry, passed that role to a 30 year old young man that he had mentored and trained.
-That young pastor, Joshua Harris, shares:
+Now do see why Mahaney's admission shocked me?
+If he says HE is a proud man pursuing humility, I knew I needed to take a closer look at what pride and humility really are.